It has occurred to me that some people might just get the wrong idea.

 3. If it tastes strongly, it really is seriously strong!

 5. Edibles always have a built-in time delay.
-Plan in advance what you’ll be doing and where you’ll be when they kick in (generally anywhere from 1/2 hour to 2 hours after eating).
+Plan in advance what you’ll be doing and where you’ll be when they kick in (generally anywhere from 1/2 hour to 2 to 4 hours after eating).

 Good luck and be careful!